TehMuffinMoo/ibPS/docs/NIOS/Functions/Invoke-NIOS.md

 ### -Server
 Specify the NIOS Grid Manager IP or FQDN to use
-This parameter can be ommitted if the Server is stored by using Set-NIOSConfiguration
+This parameter can be ommitted if the Server is stored by using Set-NIOSConnectionProfile

 ```yaml
 Type: String